ComposableFi/composable/frame/liquidations/README.md

 Used to liquidate collateral from `lending` protocol.
 Need to liquidate because of bad collateral factor.
 It should be sold on exchange as soon as possible.

-- off-chain bots monitors `lending` markets for liquidation opportunities of borrow pairs.
+- off-chain bots monitor `lending` markets for liquidation opportunities of borrow pairs.

 - uses different engines depending on available liquidity